-Membership: Mr G Blight (Chair), Mr D Bentham, Mr A Evans, Ms D Fraser, Ms W Machin (ex officio), Ms C Taylor and Mr M Tynan (ex officio).
+Membership: Ms C Taylor (Chair), Mr G Blight , Mr D Bentham, Mr A Evans, Ms D Fraser and Ms W Machin.

 Governance, Compensation and Nomination Committee

 The objective of the Governance, Compensation & Nomination Committee (GCNC) is to assist the Board in considering matters in relation to the remuneration, succession planning and superannuation arrangements for the NRMA Group's Directors, Group Executive Committee (GEC) and, where applicable, employees.